fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 One way of resolving the collision is to keep searching our storage until we find an empty spot.
 But then if we query our hash map and the first index we look at in storage, we iterate the array until we find a key that matches the one we queried with.
-Much like vectors, the hash map can dynamically expand to accomodate inserted data.
+Much like vectors, the hash map could dynamically expand to accomodate inserted data.
 Once we are done with insertions, we might have a fragmented performance.
 If we know we are done and have a significant amount of elements which need to be queried a lot, we can usually ask the data structure to
 ```.shrink_to_fit()``` or ```.rehash()```.
 Rehashing will reconstruct the structure to be